 From Edgar Allan Poe’s “Shadow-a Parable” (1835)

-The infamous Goth poet traveled in the same literary circles as Elizabeth Fries Ellet, the 19th century writer who named the city of Eden Prairie in 1852.
-Little is known about their relationship except for what is revealed in bits and pieces from old correspondences, in old newspaper clippings and in the papers of distinguished literary writers of the time, who associated with both Poe and Ellet.
+The infamous Goth poet traveled in the same literary circles as Elizabeth Fries Ellet, the 19th century writer who referred to the area now known as Eden Prairie as “the garden spot of the territory,” on her visit to Minnesota in 1852.
+What we know about their relationship is revealed in bits and pieces from old correspondences, newspaper clippings and in the papers and letters of distinguished literary writers of the time, who associated with both Poe and Ellet.

 With the publication of the “Raven” Poe’s popularity in spring and early summer of 1845 resulted in his attendance at the same literary soirees frequented by a “Blue-stocking” coterie, female writers of New York’s Literary Society.
 “Blue-stocking” was a designation originally given to 18th Century European female writers associated with feminist scholarship.